saikat-rog/Hack-WiFi/README.md

-## Cracking the HandShake file using aircrack-ng:
+## Cracking the HandShake file using aircrack-ng (Dictionary Attack):
 Cracking that file needs some wordlists.
 Few wordlists are available in this repo and anyone from this should be downloaded.
 List the directory by ```ls``` to make sure both the wordlist and the Handshake file are present there.